 1. Double check student name, SMC number, and the University Zip Code.
 Always be sure that the name is spelled correctly and is in agreement with what might appear on a student ID card.
 Also be sure to check the SMC—that’s Student Mail Code—number for the receiving student.
 We wouldn’t want to refuse a package to the right student or give a package to the wrong student!

 2. The Carnegie Mellon University Post Office is in Pittsburgh, but not all Pittsburgh Post Offices are the Carnegie Mellon University Post Office.
 If your package has a USPS tracking number on it—and not all packages do—it may be tracked to a Pittsburgh USPS office or station.
 However, this does not necessarily mean that it has been received at the Carnegie Mellon University Post Office.
 We will be sure to let the student know that their package has arrived the moment it has been received and checked in at our facilities.
-This is done through email with the subject line, “Package Received Notification.”
+This is done through email with the subject line, “Package Notification from CMU Postal Services.”
 If your package does not have a tracking number, we are unable to track your package or verify that the specific package has arrived on our premises.

 4. Received more than one notification email?
 Let the person at the pick-up window know.
 We’ll be able to save everybody time and energy, including those in line behind you.
 And don’t forget to check your email!
 There are more computers on campus than students, so there should be ample opportunity to check!